Rufat-Asgarov/FN_Fixer/README.md

 # FN_Fixer
-A special script for old keyboards without the FN button, to be able to change volume, brightness and.
-Turn on/off the microphone, by pressing the NumLock key
+A special script for old keyboards without the FN button, to be able to change volume, brightness and turn on/off the microphone by pressing the NumLock key